- Prospective Students

 In some cases, terms may have more than one possible referent.
 In such cases, students should identify the most significant referent.
 When in doubt, identify all possible referents.
 It is difficult to generalize about the content of a good answer to an identification question, since the terms vary in nature (e.g., people, places, battles, concepts, political institutions, laws).
 Most answers will, however, indicate the date(s), geographical location, and historical significance of the term.
 Usually 4-5 sentences will suffice.

 A list of terms for identification is appended to the end of this document.
 Terms for identification will be drawn from this list.
 In order to prepare for the identifications, students should read a good narrative overview of Greek and Roman history, for example I. Morris and B. Powell The Greeks and D. Potter Ancient Rome: A New History.

 See links at bottom of page for Greek and Roman History IDs.

 Below is a list of topics with suggested bibliography.
 The list aims to avoid being overly long or too specialized while at the same time providing a good overview of each topic.

 Common Topics: Greece and Rome

-Students will be required to write an essay on two of four questions drawn from the common topics.
+Students will be required to write an essay on two of three questions drawn from the common topics.
 (Time allocation 1.5 hours)